February 2021: The call for nominations for the E.W. Beth Outstanding Dissertation Prize is out, see here, hope to see your nominations.

-Nov 2020: Our ConLL paper “Representation Learning for Type-Driven Composition”, jointly written with Gijs Wijnholds and Steve Clark, is going to be presented next week (19-20 Nov) by Gijs.
+Nov 2020: Our CoNLL paper “Representation Learning for Type-Driven Composition”, joint with Gijs Wijnholds and Steve Clark, is going to be presented next week (19-20 Nov) by Gijs.

 Nov 2020: Lewis Sword and Sanjaye Ramgoolam, from Centre for String Theory QMUL, presented joint work on Linguistic Matrix Theory and Gaussianity and typicality in natural language data explained our GitHub code, accessible from here, as a Zoom webinar.
 The code can be used to compute the degree of Gaussianity of any ensemble of matrix data in a permutation invariant setting.
 A range of people from different industries attended the webinar.
 The funding for this project was provided by an SFTC/EPSRC IAA grant during summer 2020.

-October 2020: In conjunction with BCS and IBM, I led a UCL team and we organised the 14th London Hopper colloquium as a webinar on the GoToMeeting system of BCS.
+October 2020: In conjunction with BCS and IBM, we organised the 14th London Hopper colloquium as a webinar on the GoToMeeting system of BCS.
 We had 4 guest speakers from academia and industry and 12 PhD/MSc students won a place in our Spotlight competition to present their research.
 For the awardees of the Spotlight competition and an overview see here.

 August 2020: Our paper Derivations and Vector Semantics of Anaphora with Ellipsis in Lambek Calculus with a Relevant Modality was presented in SemSpace2020 by Lachlan McPheat.
-The full list of authors: Lachlan McPheat, Mehrnoosh Sadrzadeh, Adriana Correia and Alexis Toumi.
+The full list of authors: Lachlan McPheat, Mehrnoosh Sadrzadeh, Adriana Correia, Alexis Toumi.

 July 2020: Lachlan McPheat presented our Keynote paper “Categorical Vector Space Semantics for Lambek Calculus with a Relevant Modality”, in Applied Category Theory Conference.
 Authors:L. McPheat, M. Sadrzadeh, H. Wazni, G. Wijnholds.
 The longer version is accessible from here.